leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 ### Inventories

 An inventory is a list of hosts, eventually assembled into groups, on which you will run ansible playbooks.
-Ansible automatically puts all the hosts in the aptly named group `all`.
+Ansible automatically puts all defined hosts in the aptly named group `all`.

 For instance, you could have hosts `www1` and `www2`, assembled in group